Introduction to Hock Swelling “Boggy Hocks”

 Causes of Hock Swelling

 Hock swelling can be attributed to various factors, each impacting the joint differently.
 One primary cause is trauma, often resulting from slips, falls, or rough handling.
 The hock joint is susceptible to injuries, leading to inflammation and subsequent swelling.
 Another significant factor is arthritis, a condition that affects the joints, including the hock, causing pain and swelling over time.
 Infections, such as cellulitis, can also lead to hock swelling if left untreated.
-Understanding these causes is essential for implementing targeted interventions.
+Understanding these causes of hock swelling is essential for implementing targeted interventions.

 Effective Treatment for Hock Swelling